How might we build and test a business hunch?

 Shadows, highlights, and gradients implied tactility and touch-ability.
 These effects hinted at the 3D technology the interface was sitting in.

 We transitioned a prototype over to Bluescape for completion.
-They partnered with Intel to release Bluescape Now on Intel’s Unite television.
-A workplace tool for collaboration.
-Visit their site.
+They partnered with Intel to release Bluescape Now on Intel’s Unite television, a workplace tool for collaboration.